mariocesar/django-tricks/README.rst

 Django tricks is a set of useful models, views and admins tools.

-> I decided after reusing the same model mixins and custom generic views
+    "I decided after reusing the same model mixins again and again in my projects, to build a maintainable package with all of them."

-> to gather all and make a single maintainable python package with all of them.
+    -- @mariocesar

 * Free software: MIT license
 * Documentation: https://django-tricks.readthedocs.org.